aharvard/eleventy-test-trigger-rebuild/README.md

 # Trigger 11ty Rebuild via Watch Target

-This repo shows how to trigger an 11ty rebuild when a file changes inside of a configured watch target:
+Watch for changes to files in `./styles/` and then trigger a rebuild.

+Config for `.elevnty.js`:
 ```js
 module.exports = function(eleventyConfig) {
     eleventyConfig.addWatchTarget("./styles/");